Madelaine Petsch Thinks Vaginas Should Be More Like Feet

 Her experiences growing up highlight how essential just talking — to your kids, to your friends — about sexual health can be.
 Education is empowering; knowing about all the options for something like birth control allows you to feel more confident about making a decision that impacts your body and your life.
 "It's their body and it's their choice, and they should be able to have the tools and the knowledge to make educated decisions about what they're doing with their body," Petsch says.

-When I admire Petsch’s openness — she chats as easily about anxiety during COVID and her first gynecologist’s visit as I do about the weather — we end up circling back around to the importance of talking about tough topics as a way to de-stigmatize them.
+When I admire Petsch’s openness — she chats as easily about anxiety during COVID and her first gynaecologist's visit as I do about the weather — we end up circling back around to the importance of talking about tough topics as a way to de-stigmatise them.

 "I'm not saying that I am the person to be the barrier breaker," she says.
 "However, I think that these kinds of conversations start the barrier being broken."